-Holy Trinity Catholic School formally recognizes students each quarter for exceptional work in academics and Christ-like behavior.
-These awards are presented at the end of the first Mass following the end of the quarter.
+Holy Trinity Catholic School formally recognizes students each quarter for exceptional work in academics and Christ-like behavior in 5th-8th grades.
+These awards are presented the week after report cards go home.
 Honor Roll Levels

 - Principal's Honor Roll The student must achieve a grade of 94% or higher in all subjects and earn an "E" in all conduct grades. - First Honor Roll The student must achieve a grade of 94% or higher in four of the six major subjects (religion, social studies, literature, English, mathematics, and science), a minimum of 85% in all other subjects, and earn an "E" or "G" in all conduct grades. - Second Honor Roll The student must achieve a grade of 85% or higher in all subjects and earn an "E" or "G" in all conduct grades.